Chinese Phone Number Format: Domestically and Internationally Calling Tips

 When calling from a landline, you need to dial an area code, but the code you dial depends on whether you're calling from the same area or a different area.

-How to Dial a Chinese Phone Number Internationally
+How to Dial a Chinese Phone Number Internationally?

 1. Dialing a Mobile Number Internationally

-The format would be: [Exit code] [China’s country code] [Mobile prefix] [Phone number]
+Format: [International Access Code] [China country code] [Mobile prefix] [Phone number]

 2. Dialing a Landline Number Internationally

-To call a landline in Qingdao from the U.S., you would dial “011 86 532 1234 5678.”
+Example: To call a Qingdao landline from the U.S., dial 011 86 532 1234 5678.
+Or, using the plus format, it would be +86 532 1234 5678.

 Common Mistakes While Dialing Chinese Phone Number

-Things to Consider While Making a Call To China
+Things to Consider While Making a Call to China

 1. Time Zone

-Noon in New York is midnight in China, so it’s best to plan your calls around China’s working hours (9 am - 6 pm CST).
+China follows China Standard Time (CST, UTC+8) and does not observe daylight savings.
+This time zone varies significantly from other countries, especially if you’re calling from the U.S., Europe, or other parts of the world.
+For example, Noon in New York is midnight in China, so it’s best to plan your calls around China’s working hours (9 am - 6 pm CST).

 2. Area Code